Menopause

 4. Consider other reasonable adjustments you can make to help people manage menopause symptoms effectively

 These adjustments can range from simple changes to the working environment to more substantial alterations to workloads and schedules.
 Hot flushes are a common symptom of menopause, and they can make it difficult for someone going through to work in a hot or stuffy environment.
 Employers can adjust the temperature in the workplace, provide fans, and ensure there is access to drinking water to help women affected by menopause stay comfortable.
 For some women, menopause can significantly affect their energy levels and ability to concentrate.
 Offering flexible working arrangements, such as reduced hours or the option to work from home, can help them manage their workload and avoid burnout.
-Provide guidance for employees by outlining the type of support that is available for those who are impacted by menopause challenges.
+Provide practical guidance for employees by outlining the type of support that is available for those who are impacted by menopause challenges.

 5. Make sure your policy is inclusive